tdammers/html2code/README.md

 CLI argument support is very limited right now; html2code always reads HTML from stdin, outputs code on stdout, and issues warnings on stderr.
 One of `--halogen` or `--hyperscript` must be provided to select the output language.

+## License

+This is free software, released under the terms of the 3-Clause BSD License.
+See the enclosed `LICENSE` file for details.

+Copyright (c) 2017 Tobias Dammers